-A close friend of mine was recently diagnosed with glaucoma during a routine eye exam, and she was grateful to catch it early.
-The tricky part about glaucoma is that it often has no noticeable symptoms in the beginning.
-However, some early warning signs can include blurry vision, loss of peripheral vision, eye pressure, and seeing halos around lights.
-If left untreated, it can lead to permanent vision loss.
+A close friend of mine was recently diagnosed with glaucoma during a routine eye exam, and she felt relieved that it was caught early.
+The challenging thing about glaucoma is that it often develops silently, without obvious symptoms in the beginning stages.
+However, some early warning signs can include blurred vision, gradual loss of peripheral vision, increased eye pressure, and sometimes seeing halos around lights.
+Because it progresses slowly, many people don’t realize there is an issue until significant damage has already occurred.

 My brother had early-stage glaucoma, which manifested as mild side vision loss and blurriness.
 We nearly missed it because there was no pain.
 We saw Dr. Shinyoung Hwang at the Global Ubal Eye Center.
 She was very good.
 To control it, he now uses eye drops every day.
 It is crucial to get checked out as soon as you notice any changes in your vision.

-My uncle began noticing blurry vision and trouble with peripheral sight, so he went to Global Ubal Eye Center and met with Dr. Youngmin Kim.
-They caught early signs of glaucoma through a pressure test and optic nerve scan, which he hadn’t even realized were related to the symptoms.
+My uncle began noticing blurry vision and difficulty seeing things in his peripheral vision, so he decided to get his eyes checked.
+During the examination, early signs of glaucoma were detected through an eye pressure test and optic nerve imaging, even though he hadn’t realized these symptoms could be related to a serious condition.

 Early glaucoma may show peripheral vision loss, halos, or eye strain, though many people don’t notice anything.
 Eye drops are the main treatment, and sometimes laser or surgery is needed.
 I was diagnosed early thanks to a routine exam, and consistent drops have kept my eyes healthy.